Safe Exploration for Efficient Policy Evaluation and Comparison: Objective and Existing Approaches

 We assume that we are given a \emph{target policy} $\pi_1$ and a safe \emph{baseline policy} $\pi_0$.
 We may also have side information, such as an existing dataset $\mD_0$.
 We focus on estimating the value difference $V(\pi_1) - V(\pi_0)$, although several other estimands (e.g., $V(\pi_1)$) can be addressed similarly.
 In practice, OPE methods are commonly used to estimate this lift and test its significance using existing data, which determines the deployment decision.
-However, the dataset is typically just assumed as well explored, and little attention has been paid to itself.
+However, the dataset is typically assumed as well explored, and little attention has been paid to how it arises.
 We aim to fill this gap.
-Given an \emph{exploration budget $T$}, a \emph{risk tolerance $\epsilon \in (0,1)$}, and a user-specified estimator that maps a dataset $\mD$ to a value estimate of policy $\pi$ as $\widehat{V}(\pi; \mD)$, we aim to design an \emph{exploration policy $\pi_e$} to collect a dataset $\mD_e$ of size $T$, while achieving the following two objectives simultaneously:
+Specifically, given an \emph{exploration budget $T$}, a \emph{risk tolerance $\epsilon \in (0,1)$}, and a user-specified estimator that maps a dataset $\mD$ to a value estimate of policy $\pi$ as $\widehat{V}(\pi; \mD)$, we aim to design an \emph{exploration policy $\pi_e$} to collect a dataset $\mD_e$ of size $T$, while achieving the following two objectives simultaneously:

-\;\; 1. \textbf{Safety}: Exploration should be safe, in the sense that $V_{\vr}(\pi_e) \ge (1-\epsilon) V_{\vr}(\pi_0)$ holds, either for any problem instances $\vr$ or with a high probability given side information.

-\;\; 2. \textbf{Efficiency}: The exploration should be efficient, which we define as the minimization of $\var\big(\widehat{V}(\pi_1; \mD_0 \cup \mD_e) - \widehat{V}(\pi_0; \mD_0 \cup \mD_e)\big)$, i.e., the maximization of the evaluation accuracy with the given estimator.
+\begin{itemize} \item \textbf{Safety}: Exploration should be safe, in the sense that $V_{\vr}(\pi_e) \ge (1-\epsilon) V_{\vr}(\pi_0)$ holds, either for all problem instances $\vr$ or with a high probability given side information. \item \textbf{Efficiency}: The exploration should be efficient, which we define as the minimization of $\var\big(\widehat{V}(\pi_1; \mD_0 \cup \mD_e) - \widehat{V}(\pi_0; \mD_0 \cup \mD_e)\big)$, i.e., the maximization of the evaluation accuracy with the given estimator.
 Specifically, we mainly focus on unbiased value estimators, and in this case, the variance is closely related to many practical metrics, such as the mean squared error and the statistical power of testing $V(\pi_1) > V(\pi_0)$.
-See Section \ref{sec:testing} for details.
+See Section \ref{sec:testing} for details. \end{itemize}